outbrain/ci-friendly-flatten-maven-plugin/README.md

 ## Quickstart
-This plugin generates a flattened version of your pom.xml and makes maven to install and deploy this one instead of the original pom.xml.
+This plugin generates a ci-friendly version of your pom.xml and makes maven to install and deploy this one instead of the original pom.xml.
 ```
    <build>
         <plugins>